Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Turnaround: Faster than a 7(a) loan — lenders don’t have to wait for SBA approval

 - Other criteria: Not required to prove you’ve tried and failed to find funding elsewhere

 - Application deadline: August 8, 2020

 Originally, your lender would defer repayments for six months after your loan was issued.
 After the Paycheck Protection Program Flexibility Act passed that got extended to when your lender gets the funds from forgiveness.
-You can apply to have eligible operating costs forgiven for the first 24 weeks after your loan is issued — extended from the original eight weeks.
+You can apply to have eligible operating costs forgiven for the first 24 weeks after your loan is issued —or eight weeks if you applied before June 5, 2020.
 If you don’t apply for forgiveness within 10 months of the covered period, deferral will end.